 - Most states don’t require you to provide your employees with vacation time.
 However, if you do provide vacation time, you may be required to pay it out.

 - If your employee handbook explicitly says you will pay out vacation time, you need to pay out PTO when your employee leaves.
 And if you have a habit of paying out PTO, keep that policy consistent—courts may see it as enforceable.
-Remember: many employee handbooks are enforceable as contracts.
+Remember: Many employee handbooks are enforceable as employment contracts.

 So what states require PTO payout at termination?
 Use the chart below to see if your business has to pay out unused vacation, sick time, or personal days.